-Introducing the first fully Hyper-Converged Windows® server and OpenStack® powered cloud infrastructure.
+Introducing our Hyper-Converged OpenStack® powered cloud infrastructure.
 It eliminates the need for expensive dedicated storage hardware, enabling distributed data across individual cloud servers.
 In this configuration all nodes have compute, storage and networking roles, increasing scalability and fault tolerance to new levels while drastically reducing the costs.

 In our Hyper-Converged design, components are fully distributed and entirely based on commodity hardware with an unprecedented low TCO for the enterprise, on-premises as well as on public clouds.

-The core components for this solution are OpenStack®, Microsoft’s Windows Nano Server, Hyper-V™ and Storage Spaces Direct, deployed starting from the bare metal up with Cloudbase Solutions’ Juju charms for Windows and Hyper-V.
+The core components for this solution are OpenStack®, KVM, Ceph and alternatively Hyper-V™ and Storage Spaces Direct (SSD), with automated deploying starting from the bare metal up.

 Storage Spaces Direct

 Storage Spaces Direct (S2D) is a revolutionary software defined storage solution included in Windows Server 2016, offering the same advantages of the Storage Spaces feature added in Windows Server 2012 R2 but without the need for shared storage, which previously required large investments in hardware.
 Storage Spaces Direct is fully supported in OpenStack with Cloudbase Solutions’s Cinder SMB3 driver.

 Fault tolerance is achieved by mirroring data across multiple hosts and leveraging the Scale-Out File Server feature integrated with Windows Server Failover Clustering.
 For optimal performance, SMB Direct / RDMA enabled network adapters are supported to manage storage related traffic with a minimum impact on the host CPUs.